 Don’t miss this opportunity!

 MS Excellence in Teaching Program at Ole Miss Mississippi Excellence in Teaching Program's goal at the University of Mississippi is to attract top-performing high school seniors who want to become mathematics and English teachers in Mississippi.
 New teachers in these subjects will help meet the demands of Common Core standards.
 All students who enter the program make a five-year commitment to teach in Mississippi after graduation.
 METP gives a full scholarship for up to 4 years.
-If you are interested in this program, come by Mrs. Barrier's room and get a view book.
 For any questions about the program or application, visit their website at metp.olemiss.edu.

 1. must be a graduating senior from an accredited MS high school

-2. must be accepted by or have intentions of fall 2018 enrollment in either a junior college or university in the state of MS
+2. must be accepted by or have intentions of fall 20 enrollment in either a junior college or university

 5. essay of 300 to a max of 750 words will be required on 1 of the following topics: